Get your FREE store + Amazon business!

 5

-Build your own first emergency fund – the same 22-minute tool Yvette used to find $185/month she didn’t know was leaking and build $1,012 in 90 days.
+Build your own first emergency fund – the same 22-minute tool Yvette used to find the money she did not know was leaking.

 FAQ

-How to set up an emergency fund step by step?
+What are the steps to set up an emergency fund?

-Five steps in order.
-(1) Open a savings account at a different bank than your checking.
-Pick one that pays you good interest – Marcus, Ally, SoFi, or Capital One 360.
-(2) Your first goal is $1,000.
-Not six months of pay.
-Six months is too far away to feel real.
-(3) Pull your last three months of bank and card bills.
-Circle every charge you don’t use.
-(4) Cancel those charges.
-Send that money to the new account every payday.
-(5) Write down what counts as an emergency before you need to use it.
+Five steps in order: (1) open a savings account at a different bank than your checking, ideally a high-interest one; (2) set a first goal of $1,000, not six months of pay, so it feels reachable; (3) pull your last three months of statements and circle every charge you do not use; (4) cancel those and auto-send that money to the new account every payday; (5) write down what counts as an emergency before you need it.
+Emergency Fund Builder sequences these for your situation.

-How to start building an emergency fund from zero?
+How do you start an emergency fund from zero?

 avatar